BioinfoUNIBA/IsoPrimer/README.md

 ## Results

-The main final product of the primer design process consists in 3
+The main final product of the primer design process consists in a primers.xlsx file with 3 spreadsheets: I) validation_candidates which contains a list of the primer pairs that satisfy the predefined quality criteria;
+II) primers_order which reports primer pairs in a ready-for-order format;
-spreadsheets: I) `primer_omnibus.xlsx` which reports all the primer pairs designed for all target genes; II) `validation_candidates.xlsx` which contains a list of the primer couples that satisfy the predefined quality criteria and III) `primers_order.xlsx` which reports them in a ready-for-order format.
+III) primer_omnibus which reports all primer pairs designed for all target genes.

-The output spreadsheet I) and II) report for each primer pair the following information:
+The output spreadsheet I) and III) report for each primer pair the following information:

 -   ENSEMBL gene ID